Giwan/giwan.github.io/README.md

 ```

 ### Service Worker Configuration
-PWA functionality is configured in `astro.config.mjs` using VitePWA:
+PWA functionality is configured in `astro.config.ts` using VitePWA:

 ```javascript
 VitePWA({